When do elections happen?

 Can I stand for more than one position?

 Sometimes - it depends on the positions.
 You can stand to be a Course Rep and any other part time position (Chair of Network, Faculty Rep, NUS delegate, etc.).
 You can also stand to be an NUS (National Union of Students) delegate and any other position.
 You can either stand to be a Full-time Officer or a Chair of Network or a Faculty Rep. If you aren't sure, please email email@example.com.

-Yes, the rules can be found on the rules or candidate support pages - please read through them carefully.
+Yes, the rules can be found on the Elections Rules page - please read through them carefully.
 If you have any questions or would like a clarification, please ask the Returning Officer.

 In the context of elections, campaigning is what candidates do to get votes - it's not just handing out leaflets though!
 Successful candidates take time to listen and speak to students, find out about the current issues relevant to the role they're standing for and persuade voters with ideas and enthusiasm, not just trendy slogans or avalanches of tweets.
 Check out the candidate support page to find out more on campaigning.

 Bristol SU has a team of professional advisers, who offer advice and support year-round to students.
 They'll be on hand, throughout and after the elections, to help candidates with any wellbeing or academic issues.
 More information on the Just Ask Advice Service is here.